|GOODS South WFC3 ERS Details 1 [Courtesy NASA]

 - Literary passages.
 Numerous biblical passages are much more reasonably viewed as literary works than as literal historical records.
 This is particularly clear of passages in Psalms, Ecclesiastes, Proverbs, Job and Isaiah.
 For example, the Book of Job, with its intricate and scholarly dialogue examining of the meaning of suffering, is widely regarded even by secular scholars as among the greatest of all world literature [Norwegian2011].
 Yet to assert the God literally visited the saintly Job with horrible calamities, including the death of his sons, all as a result of an idle wager between God and Satan, is absurd to say the least.

-Along this line, numerous biblical passages state or at least presume the ancient geocentric cosmology, namely that the earth is flat, is encompassed by a circle (like a coin), is set on a foundation of pillars and is immovable, with the sun and other heavenly bodies moving on transparent spheres of crystalline material above the earth: 1 Sam.
+- Ancient cosmology.
+Numerous biblical passages state or at least presume the ancient geocentric cosmology, namely that the earth is flat, is encompassed by a circle (like a coin), is set on a foundation of pillars and is immovable, with the sun and other heavenly bodies moving on transparent spheres of crystalline material a few thousand feet or so above the earth: 1 Sam.
 2:8, 1 Chron.
 16:30, Psa.
 93:1, Psa.
 104:5, Eccl.
 1:5 and Isa.
 40:22, among many others.
-Nowadays virtually everyone concedes that such passages were intended only as literary figures of speech, not as assertions of scientific fact.
-But why then should Gen. 1-2, which also describes the physical creation, be singled out for a very literal interpretation?
+Needless to say, most readers today view these verses only as literary devices emphasizing the glory of God, not as literal scientific fact, but literalists are left to explain why they remain in a supposedly inerrant text.

-- Internal discrepancies.
-There are many instances where one passage disagrees with another.
+- Other internal discrepancies.
+There are many other instances where one passage disagrees with another.
 Here are some examples:

 - Genesis 6:20 says that two of fowls, cattle and creeping things are to come aboard Noah's ark, while Gen. 7:2-3 says seven of clean beasts and two of fowls.